Step 4:

 The Background Investigation Unit is currently using a computer-based software solution called the Electronic Statement of Personal History (eSOPH).
 All applicants will create and submit all required documents via eSOPH, required documents are:

-• Certified United States Birth Certificate or Original Naturalization Certificate or United States Passport.
+• Certified United States Birth Certificate, Original Naturalization Certificate, United States Passport, or Employment Authorization Document

 • Social Security Card

 • Documents reflecting any name changes from your Birth Certificate.
-For example, marriage certificate, divorce decrees, court adoption documents, etc.
+This includes, marriage certificates, divorce decrees, court adoption documents, etc.

 • Current/valid automobile insurance card.